Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 **Debugging**:
  `-debugger`         If there is a crash in compile-time execution, drop into the interactive debugger.
+ `-debug_for`        Enable debugging of for_expansion macros.
+(Otherwise the debugger will never step into them to make stepping through for loops more convenient.)

  `-msvc_format`      Use Visual Studio's message format for error messages.